 Cross-domain and cross-PLMN deployments have AIMLE servers in different domains.
 When a discovery request fails to find sufficient AIMLE clients, the AIMLE server can discover AIMLE clients from another AIMLE server in another domain and select the desired clients.

-The AIMLE server, as per 3GPP TS 23.482 clause 8.13, can monitor AIMLE clients in its own domain/PLMN.
+The AIMLE server, as described in clause 8.13 of 3GPP TS 23.482 [2], can monitor AIMLE clients in its own domain/PLMN.
 To monitor AIMLE clients in another domain/PLMN, the AIMLE server can subscribe to the AIMLE server in that other domain/PLMN to receive status updates about those AIMLE clients.

 Based on the status of AIMLE clients in the current domain/PLMN and notifications received from the other domain/PLMN, the AIMLE server can replace AIMLE clients in the other domain/PLMN with AIMLE clients in the current domain/PLMN when they become available, in order to minimize cost.